kefaslungu/resourceMonitor/readme.md

 * CPU usage is given for logical processors, not physical cores.
 This is noticeable for processors which uses Hyper-Threading where number of CPU's is twice the number of CPU cores.
 * If there is heavy disk activity such as copying large files, there might be delays when obtaining disk usage information.
+* Support for Windows XP from this add-on will end on December 31, 2017.
+Support for Windows Server 2003 and Windows Vista will end on June 30, 2018.

+## Version 17.07.1

+* Reintroduce support for Windows XP (broken since version 17.02).

 ## Version 17.05